-14. Observe Rules.-Each school shall observe faithfully all rules contained in Article VIII of the Constitution and Rules.
-In case an ineligible man is used in any game knowingly or unknowingly, the minimum penalty shall be forfeiture of the game.

-15. Basketball Plan.-By accepting this plan, the coach and other officials of each school pledge themselves to act in the spirit of the "Basketball Code" and to foster this spirit among the players.

-16. Eligibility Blanks and Season Report.-Each school shall fill out an eligibility blank in duplicate furnished by the League, these blanks to be signed by superintendent or principal, one mailed to the State Office, and one filed with the Chairman of the District Executive Committee, before January 1, of the current school year.
+- 15. Observe Rules-Each school shall observe faithfully all rules contained in Article VIII of the Constitution and Rules.
+In case an ineligible man is used in any game knowingly or unknowingly, the minimum penalty shall be forfeiture of the game. - 16.
+Basketball Code-By accepting this plan, the coach and other officials of each school pledge themselves to act in the spirit of the "Basketball Code" and to foster this spirit among the players. - 17.
+Eligibility Blanks and Season Report-Each school shall fill out an eligibility blank in duplicate furnished by the League, these blanks to be signed by superintendent or principal, one mailed to the State Office, and one filed with the Chairman of the District Executive Committee, before participating in any game of the current school year.
 Failure to furnish correct and complete information shall constitute grounds for suspension.